Biovonix: a dynamic sign-up page for healthcare providers that puts the user in control of their information.

 Background

-Biovonix Professional is a pharmaceutical site where healthcare providers can sign up for email communication, order patient education materials and product samples for their clinics.
+Biovonix Professional is a pharmaceutical site with 1.5 million annual visitors where healthcare providers can sign up for email communication, order patient education materials and product samples for their clinics.
 Their previous registration form was too complex, had a high abandonment rate, and required fields that were not applicable to many users.
 As the lead UX Designer on the project, I worked closely with the strategy team to propose a different registration experience that advocated for user needs while meeting the business goal of increasing registration completion.

 Three distinct personas–one flexible registration and sign-up experience.